I want to improve my Hebrew!

 Its sister site, HebrewManuscripts.org, has older, more obscure material scanned and uploaded but not searchable except by the command to find on the page.
 It has the entire JTS manuscript collection as well as the HUC collection.
 You can download pdf files of the manuscripts.
 Be aware that these manuscripts are not easy to work with.
 They are not in good condition, particularly after being scanned, and the writing is often difficult to read.

 Rambi is the largest index of academic Jewish articles available and is free for anyone to search.
-Pay close attention to what you're searching for as the options are a bit technical and not user-friendly.
-For the broadest possible search, select "keywords anywhere".
-If you are unfamiliar with Hebrew, there is an option to switch the search page to English at the top left of the page.
-Rambi indexes articles in multiple languages, so your searches in whatever language you choose will pull results in multiple languages.
+I usually go straight to the advanced search.
+For the broadest possible search use an 'any field' 'contains' search.
+The link below should give you the English version, but in case it does not there is an option to switch the search page to English at the top left of the page in the drop-down menu under the word תפרית.
+Rambi indexes articles in multiple languages, so your searches in whatever language you choose will often pull results in multiple languages.